 "As soon as the eggs are laid, they are immediately removed by the Rangers - and taken to the Hatchery.
 The Rangers then dig a" nest "in the Hatchery and place iron wire to protect against the lizards who want to dig the eggs.
 We went back to the beach to see how 21 hatchlings were released - so brilliant.
 There were five turtles on the beach that night and they laid a total of 337 eggs."

 The Turtle Islands Park, also known as Pulau Penyu National Park.
-This park comprises of three islands, which are Pulau Selingan, Pulau Bakkungan
+This park comprises

+four islands, which are Pulau Selingan, Pulau Bakkungan

 Libaran.
 The Park is famous for its green and hawksbill turtles, which lay their eggs on the beaches of the islands.
 The islands are

 Turtle Island, or Selingan Island, is the largest of these islands and has been developed to house the park's headquarters, a visitors centre, basic tourist facilities and a turtle hatchery.
 The other

 islands are usually off bounds to the casual visitor.
 The nearest mainland town to the park is Sandakan.
 This was the former capital of Sabah, and was

 once in the mid-1970s, the heart of a "seemingly" booming timber